nautechsystems/nautilus_trader/docs/integrations/binance.md

 )
 ```

-This will then pass received `BinanceFuturesMarkPriceUpdate` to your `on_data` method:
+This will result in your actor/strategy passing these received `BinanceFuturesMarkPriceUpdate`
+objects to your `on_data` method.
+You will need to check the type, as this
+method acts as a flexible handler for all custom/generic data.

 ```python
 def on_data(self, data: Data):